| Originally

 provides a smoother ride by not transferring sudden stresses to

+the deck.
 Because the masts flex so much, modern brittle sail laminates are

 not appropriate.
 Repass and Santa Cruz sail maker David Hodges worked